warrendeng/106bfinalwebsite/index.md

 ## Implementation
 The implementation of the CLF-CBF-QP controller was written in MATLAB, tested on the Robotarium simulator, and then tested on the actual testbed.

-The actual code is found in this Github Repo under Code.
+The actual code is found in this Github Repo which can been accessed by clicking the image below.
 <a href="https://github.com/warrendeng/206b-Final-Proj/tree/master/code">
  <img src="media/code.png" style="width: 60%; display: block; margin: auto;" />
 </a>